-Finally, we return to the benchmark model and analyze how globalization, undoubtedly one of the most important phenomenon of recent years, may affect the wealth of nations through its impact on the direction of technological progress.
+Finally, we return to the benchmark model and analyze how globalization, undoubtedly one of the most important phenomena of recent years, may affect the wealth of nations through its impact on the direction of technological progress.
 To this end, we open the model to international trade and labor mobility (migration).
-One important result of this section is to show that, as argued by Acemoglu and Zilibotti (2001) and Epifani and Gancia (2008a), globalization can lead to skill-biased technical change that benefits disproportionately skill-abundant countries.
-A second set of results obtains when countries are specialized in the production of differentiated goods.
-Within this framework, we discuss the point made by Acemoglu and Ventura (2002) that trade can promote technological convergence across countries through changes in relative prices (the terms of trade).
+One important result of this section is to show that, as argued by Acemoglu & Zilibotti (2001) and Epifani & Gancia (2008a), globalization can lead to skill-biased technical change that benefits disproportionately skill-abundant countries.
+A second set of results is obtained when countries are specialized in the production of differentiated goods.
+Within this framework, we discuss the point made by Acemoglu & Ventura (2002) that trade can promote technological convergence across countries through changes in relative prices (the terms of trade).
 Finally, we show that, depending on parameter values, the endogenous reaction of technology can turn migration into an either equalizing or unequalizing force.
-The latter finding allows us to make contact with a long tradition of models in which globalization can trigger a cumulative process of uneven development (e.g., Matsuyama (1995 and 2004) and Krugman and Venables, (1995)).
+The latter finding allows us to make contact with a long tradition of models in which globalization can trigger a cumulative process of uneven development (e.g., Matsuyama 1995, 2004; Krugman & Venables 1995).

-The paper is organized as follows.
-Section 2 presents the benchmark model of endogenous technical change.
-Section 3 introduces technology diffusion and uses the model as a workhorse to explore three sets of explanations for cross-country productivity differences: inappropriate technologies, barriers to technology adoption (and their origins), misallocation of resources across sectors.
+The paper is organized as follows: Section 2 presents the benchmark model of endogenous technical change.
+Section 3 introduces technology diffusion and uses the model as a workhorse to explore three sets of explanations for cross-country productivity differences: inappropriate technologies, barriers to technology adoption (and their origins), and misallocation of resources across sectors.
 Section 4 introduces trade in goods and imperfect labor mobility.
-Section 5 concludes.
+Section 5 concludes this article.